 … “instead strive for love and lasting relationships”.

 Good advice in the age of Tinder, #Metoo, sex bots, Cam girls, and the modern slave trade.

-Okay, your coffee break is probably up, so I will cover the remaining ten in the next article.
+Okay, your coffee break is probably up, so I cover the remaining ten in this article.

 Meantime, if you like lists of practical advice for daily living, you can find some cool time-tested Kadampa Buddhist “rules” in the books Universal Compassion (the precepts and commitments of training the mind) and The Bodhisattva Vow.